hectoremanuelpc/hectoremanuelpc/README.md

   <li>🏛️ Enthusiast of software architecture, always exploring new patterns and best practices.</li>
   <li>🎓 Almost a graduate from the School of Informatics, Barcelona, equipped with solid foundations in computer science.</li>
   <li>📚 Avid reader who enjoys diving into both technical books and engaging novels.</li>
-  <li>💪 Gym enthusiast, dedicated to maintaining a healthy and active lifestyle.</li>
   <li>🎉 Love hanging out with friends and making cool plans for unforgettable experiences.</li>
 </ul>